mahavirvataliya/excelheader/README.md

 `getAllSheetExcelHeader($filepath,$rowno=1)`

 > get all headers means get header from all sheet given by row number as same to all mean return that row as json object

+I Have Used https://github.com/PHPOffice/phpspreadsheet as read excel files please go for it if you want to develop